MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 ## Limitations in trials

 - Trials are active for 30 days by default.
 However, you can extend them after day 23 when you sign in to your trial.
-- You can't use your own Azure Data Lake storage account during a trial.
+- You can't use your own Azure Data Lake storage account to store output data during a trial.
+However, you can ingest data from a Data Lake storage account.
 <!-- You can store a limited amount of data in Microsoft Dataverse. -->

 ## Copy data from a trial to a paid subscription